Brian Alters

-Brian J. Alters, Ph.D. is a professor in Chapman University's College of Educational Studies.
+Brian J. Alters is a Canadian academic who is a professor in Chapman University's College of Educational Studies.
 He directs Chapman's Evolution Education Research Center, has taught science education at both Harvard and McGill Universities, and is regarded as a specialist in evolution education.

 Biography

 Alters has a B.Sc. in biology and a Ph.D. in science education from the University of Southern California.

 Alters is the author of several books on biology and the intelligent design controversy.
 With his wife Sandra M. Alters, he has written Biology: Understanding Life which he describes as "a university biology non-majors textbook", and Teaching Biology in Higher Education, "a book written to instructors at the college level on how to teach biology".
 He is also the author of Teaching Biological Evolution in Higher Education: Methodological, Religious, and Non-Religious Issues which he says is "a book specifically about the conflict that instructors see students bring into their courses concerning evolution".
 Alters and Alters have also written Defending Evolution in the Classroom, with a foreword by Stephen Jay Gould, which aims to help science teachers to understand the creation–evolution controversy and to teach evolution effectively in light of the controversy.
 He also contributed a chapter to the a chapter in Not in Our Classrooms: Why Intelligent Design is Wrong for Our Schools, edited by Eugenie Scott and Glenn Branch of the NCSE.

 Because of this specialization, he was an expert witness for the plaintiffs in the 2005 case Kitzmiller v.
 Dover Area School District.
 He was also brought in for the retrial of Selman v.
 Cobb County before that was settled out of court in favor of the plaintiffs.

 In 2003, Alters was first awarded the McGill Faculty of Education's highest teaching award, the Distinguished Teaching Award, followed by the University-wide Principal's Prize for Excellence in Teaching.

 In 2005, he was appointed to the board of directors of the American-based National Center for Science Education and received its "friend of Darwin" award.

 In 2008, Alters became a co-host of CBC Television's nationally broadcast prime-time science series Project X. His co-hosts were Dr. Jennifer Gardy (bioinformatics/microbiology at the University of British Columbia), Dr. Brian Fleck (professor of mechanical engineering at the University of Alberta), and Marc Huot (mechanical engineering student at the University of Alberta).